http://www.whitworth.edu/school-of-business/

 The Whitworth School of Business is comprised of the following programs: the undergraduate department of business & economics' bachelor of business administration (BBA) program with concentrations in accounting, economics, finance, management and marketing, as well as undergraduate minors in general business, accounting and leadership; the business management program for the adult learner seeking a baccalaureate degree offered in conjunction with the Whitworth School of Continuing Studies; and the master of business administration (MBA), master of business leadership (MBL), and master of science in financial planning (MSFP) graduate programs.

 The Whitworth School of Business provides an education of mind and heart in the liberal arts tradition based on Christian principles.
-We develop adept professionals engaged with their communities through a curriculum emphasizing faith and learning, critical thinking, communication and global awareness.
+We develop adept professionals engaged with their communities through a curriculum emphasizing faith and learning integration, critical thinking, communication, and global awareness.

 - The integration of Christian faith and learning including the reflective lens of ethical principles in business